Guide to Email Design and Best Practices

 Test, Test And Test!

 Always test the email designs to determine if they work effectively on various email clients, browsers, and devices.
 Double-check the positioning of all email design components.
-Examine the emails for compatibility and accessibility across a range of bandwidths and modes.
+Examine the emails for compatibility and accessibility across various bandwidths and modes.
 Keep testing for other email design variables as well and iterate.

 A compelling email design uses a logical hierarchy to clearly state what the email recipient should look at first, allowing for easy scanning and facilitating further interaction with the email.